 Smithsonian Libraries Research Annex

-The Smithsonian Libraries Research Annex (SLRA) holds over 8,000 monographs and over 250,000 periodical holdings, and is the most subject-diverse branch within the Smithsonian Libraries' system.
+The Smithsonian Libraries Research Annex (SLRA) holds over 35,000 monographs, over 250,000 periodical holdings, and is the most subject-diverse branch within the Smithsonian Libraries' system.

 - History and culture & Applied science and technology.
 SLRA's collection of late 19th and early-mid 20th Century trade journals is a scarce legacy collection handed down in large part from now-defunct U.S. government libraries such as U.S. Patent Office Library.
 The journals document the material culture of the Industrial eras in the United States and Great Britain and delve into the literal machinations of Victorian and turn-of-the century middle class life.
 Quotidian everyday life like housewares, fashion, ice cream, and bicycles, as well major developments in industry like the locomotive, electricity, and the mechanical printing press are represented.